jakobzhao/geog595/04_data/pe.md

 #### Become a Guru of Spatialite

-As a spatial databse, you can conduct spatial query and join.
+A spatial databse supports spatial query and join.
 For example, you can generate buffers around each geo-tagged tweet, check which of the geo-tagged tweets fall in the city limits of Seattle.
 You can compose a (spatial) query on the textbox of the `Query` tab, or you can open the `SQL Query Builder` to help you compose an advanced query.
 As shown below.

 ![](img/query-tab.png)